ollyisonit/variable-rate-function-traversal/README.md

 ![alt text](assets/GoodFunctionExplanationLabeled_ManimCE_v0.18.0.gif)

-And when we apply this animation to our oscillating object, we get the desired result:
+And when we apply this function to our oscillating object, we get the desired result:

 ![alt text](assets/MysteryFunctionLabeled_ManimCE_v0.18.0.gif)